cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 8. Edit Verifier Configuration
 9. Start Verifier Docker Containers

 Note: Metis verifiers must be approved by the official MetisDAO team before receiving verifier rewards.
-For more information, send an email verifier@metis.io.
-Also note, this tutorial borrows heavily from the original - yet somewhat out of date [Metis Verifier Tutorial](https://github.com/ericlee42/metis-verifier-node-setup).
+For more information, send an email to verifier@metis.io.
+Also note, this tutorial borrows heavily from the original (yet somewhat out of date) [Metis Verifier Tutorial](https://github.com/ericlee42/metis-verifier-node-setup).

 It should also be noted that running a verifier node on "bare metal" (your own computer) is preferred when compared to centralized cloud providers.
 Although centralized providers offer uptime guarantees and convenience - they also become single points of failure.
 Chains must become less dependent on centralized providers for adequate decentralization to occur - encouraging Verifiers to explore their own hardware & decentralized cloud providers (such as [Askash](https://akash.network/)).